 Buy Goods on Credit from a Supplier – Journal entries

-The accounting records will show the following bookkeeping entries when you buy goods on credit from a supplier:
+For a business operating a perpetual inventory system the accounting records will show the following bookkeeping entries when you buy goods on credit from a supplier:

 Buy Goods on Credit Bookkeeping Entries Explained